speeduino/wiki.js/Hardware_requirements.md

 This is arguably the most important sensor for Speeduino to function correctly.
 The signal going to the Arduino must be a 0v-5v square wave series of pulses (shown below) representing teeth on a wheel running at crank (or cam) speed.
 Many Hall and 'opto' sensors meet this digital square-wave spec.
 If only a crankshaft trigger wheel is used (no cam signal), the crank wheel must have a 'missing' tooth in order to provide position information as well as the engine RPM.
 Tested missing-tooth wheels currently are 4-1, 12-1, 36-1 and 60-2.

-For all timing signal parsing options see the [decoders](/decoders) page.
+For all timing signal parsing options see the [Trigger Patterns and Decoders](/decoders) page.

 Alternatively (and necessary for full-sequential injection) an added cam signal with or without crank wheel missing teeth.
 These setups are indicated by the added "/x", such as 60-2/1, for a 60-tooth crank wheel, with 2 missing teeth, and a 1-tooth cam signal per cycle.
 Cam-speed missing-tooth wheels can also support semi and full-sequential.